Easy Pot Roast (Instant Pot)

 Instructions

-- Add the onions, garlic, carrots, potatoes, and rosemary and thyme to the Instant Pot and cover.
-Set to Meat/Stew (or High Pressure) for 5 minutes, then Quick Pressure Release (turn the vent knob to release the steam quickly).
-Remove the vegetables with a slotted spoon and set them aside, so only the drippings and broth are left.
-Make the gravy (see below).
+- Add the onions, garlic, carrots, potatoes, rosemary and thyme to the Instant Pot and lock the cover in place.
+Close the pressure release valve.Manually set to cook on High pressure for 5 minutes, then perform a Quick Pressure Release (turn the vent knob to release the steam quickly).

 To Make the Gravy

 - Whisk the mixture into the broth in the Instant Pot, then stir in the coconut aminos.
 Continue to stir often until thickened slightly, about 3-4 minutes.
-Season to taste with salt and pepper.
+Season to taste with salt and black pepper.

 Notes